 I wanted to write about calories, as they are so important to understand for a number of reasons.
 The truth is if we really knew what a calorie was and the effect they have on our body, obesity would not exist.
+As a qualified gym personal trainer this is my professional opinion.

-Better education on the harmful effects of over indulgence, getting our portion sizes correct and knowing what is good for you are really the first things we need to get right.
+Better education on the harmful effects of over indulgence, getting our portion sizes correct and knowing what is good for you, are really the first things we need to get right.

 What is a calorie?